juliotpaez/preos/docs/vue_compiler.md

 Vue allow styles to be scoped so the css rules are only applied inside the template.

-Preos extends this functionality allowing to use the pseudo-classes `:root` and `:scope` to select the root element of the template, in fact, Preos replaces those pseudo-classes by the auto-generated attribute that scopes the css.
+Preos extends this functionality allowing to use the pseudo-classes `:root` and `:scope` to select the root element of the template. in fact, Preos replaces those pseudo-classes by the auto-generated attribute that scopes the css.

 > The only way to apply styles for the root element is using one of those pseudo-classes.